ModelTC/llmc/README.md

   model:
       # Replace by the name of the class in ``llmc/llmc/models/*.py``.
       type: Llama
-      # # replace by the path of your model.
+      # Replace by the path of your model.
       path: model path
       torch_dtype: auto
   ```